HitBTC Review and Comparison

-I gave a talk at a crypto conference about Bitcoin affiliate program and told my story with HitBTC as an example of how not to behave.
+I gave a talk at a crypto conference about Bitcoin affiliate programs and told my story with HitBTC as an example of how not to behave.
 Coincidently, a HitBTC rep was in the audience.
 We talked and he promised that the issue would be taken care of.

 On March 2018 (five months after my initial contact) I was contacted by a HitBTC representative and the issue has been solved.
 Needless to say, this took way too much time to resolve.
 The affiliate program has since been deactivated.

 At the moment I still recommend avoiding HitBTC.
 Some users have even started a petition against the low-level service HitBTC is supplying.

 HitBTC supports almost 800 different crypto assets on its exchange.
 However, the exchange doesn’t accept fiat deposits.
 If you want to trade Bitcoin or any other coin for USD, for example, you’ll have to settle for Tether or similar stablecoins.

 HitBTC employs the “maker-taker” model.
 The “taker” is a trader who places an order that matches immediately with an existing order on the exchange (i.e. taking orders away from the exchange).
 The taker pays the fee from the committed trade.